Today we’re sharing a few, easy things you can do to get your shit together right now. This post has been updated for 2023.

 Get your shit together right now by opening any unopened mail.
 Recycle all the junk mail, shred any mail with personal information and get your bills organized by their respective due dates.

-Level up by requesting an e-bill and set up online banking.
+- Level up by requesting e-bills and set up online banking

 Find All Your Automatic Payments